Password Cracking Methods & How to Avoid Them in 2024

 Popular Password Cracking Tools

-The most popular password cracking tools include:
+The most popular password-cracking tools include:

-• John the Ripper.
-John the Ripper is a command-based password cracking application for Linux and macOS.
-It’s free, open-source, and supports various cipher and hash types, including Unix, macOS, and Windows user passwords, web applications, and database servers.
+• John the Ripper — John the Ripper is a command-line password-cracking application primarily used on Linux and macOS, though a Windows version is also available.
+It is free, open-source, and supports a wide range of cipher and hash types, including Unix, macOS, and Windows user passwords, web applications, and database servers.

-• Ophcrack.
-Ophcrack is a free, open-source tool that’s designed to crack password hashes using rainbow table attacks.
+• Ophcrack — Ophcrack is a free, open-source tool that’s designed to crack password hashes using rainbow table attacks.
 It’s available for Windows, macOS, and Linux.
 It comes with a brute-force attack feature and is able to crack most passwords in a matter of minutes.

 How to Find Out If Your Password Has Been Cracked

-• Look for suspicious activity.
-If you notice any unusual actions like unauthorized messages sent from your email address, your password was most likely hacked and you need to secure your account immediately.
+• Look for suspicious activity — If you notice any unusual actions like unauthorized messages sent from your email address, your password was most likely hacked and you need to secure your account immediately.

-• Be aware of login notifications from unfamiliar devices or locations.If you receive an account login notification from an unrecognized device or location, it likely means a hacker has access to your account’s password.
+• Be aware of login notifications from unfamiliar devices or locations — If you receive an account login notification from an unrecognized device or location, it likely means a hacker has access to your account’s password.

-• Look for two-factor authentication (2FA) code requests.
-If you get a two-factor authentication code sent to your device without requesting it, it’s very likely that your password has been hacked and an attacker is trying to access your account.
+• Look for two-factor authentication (2FA) code requests — If you get a two-factor authentication code sent to your device without requesting it, it’s very likely that your password has been hacked and an attacker is trying to access your account.

 What Should You Do If Your Passwords Are Compromised?

-The very first thing you should do after finding out your passwords are compromised is to change them immediately.
-This is the best way to minimize any damage that could be done by hackers after having unauthorized access to your account.
-If you haven’t already, you should also turn on two-factor authentication for the account associated with your compromised password.
+• Change your passwords immediately — The first thing you should do after discovering your passwords are compromised is to change them immediately.
+This minimizes the damage hackers can do with unauthorized access to your account.

 How to Protect Your Password From Being Cracked (or Hacked)